kragen/dernocua/text/freezer-seacrete.md

 23.4 g/hour, and over 100 cm² that’s...
 0.52 mm/hour.
 I was hoping
 for a way more exciting number, but I guess the higher density of the smithsonite mostly cancels out its higher molar mass.

+In theory you can use higher current densities than that, but if you keep increasing the current density eventually you will boil your electrolyte; there’s also the risk of primary nucleation somewhere other than your cathode, forming a particle which might be swept away and consumed.
+Somewhere in between, though, I suspect you might be able to control the porosity with current density; higher or lower porosities might be desirable in different situations.
+In particular, higher porosity will give you higher strength, hardness, and density, while lower porosity will give you easier ionic conduction, faster mineralization (at least volumetrically), higher filler fractions (if you’re using fillers), and greater flexural rigidity per material mass.

 Temperature and pressure
 ------------------------